MikolajKotula/github-portfolio/WineDataCleaning/README.md

 # Wine Data Cleaning Project

 ## Introduction

-The Wine Data Cleaning Project is a meticulous exploration and refinement of a dataset centered around the world of wines.
-This project endeavors to elevate the dataset's quality, addressing inconsistencies, inaccuracies, and missing information.
-By employing advanced SQL queries, the objective is to create a standardized and reliable dataset, setting the stage for insightful analysis and exploration of the diverse world of wines.
+The Wine Data Cleaning Project carefully examines and improves a dataset focused on wines.
+The goal is to enhance the dataset's quality by fixing inconsistencies, inaccuracies, and missing information.
+Advanced SQL queries are used to create a standardized and dependable dataset, paving the way for insightful analysis and exploration of the diverse world of wines.

 ### Features:
 Title: The name or title of the wine.